vinta/awesome-python/README.md

 *Libraries for generating and managing migrations.*

-* [alembic](https://alembic.sqlalchemy.org/en/latest/) - Alembic is a lightweight database migration tool for usage with SQLAlchemy.
+* [alembic](https://alembic.sqlalchemy.org/en/latest/) - Alembic provides for the creation, management, and invocation of change management scripts for a relational database.

 ## Date and Time